Faculty Guides – Poll Everywhere

 Yes.
 Students are are required to complete their own polls through Poll Everywhere.
 It is a violation of the Code of Student Responsibility for a student to complete a poll for another student or for a student to request that another person completes a poll for them.

 Faculty should include relevant information about Poll Everywhere in their syllabus.
-This information should include a description of the application, how it will be used, and reminder that the service is free for students.
-Let your students know that Poll Everywhere will be the new polling application and having a mobile device (smartphone, tablet, laptop) will be necessary to participate.
-Encourage students to only use the university’s Wi-Fi service which is EduRoam (Do Not use the Guest Wi-Fi) for their internet connection (tablet/phone or laptop) rather than their paid phone service.
+This information should include a description of the application, how it will be used, that the app and account is free for students, and that they must login using their NinerNET credentials.
+Let your students know that having a mobile device (smartphone, tablet, laptop) will be necessary to participate in polls.

 Suggesting wording on use of Poll Everywhere: